 Students are encouraged to seek out a summer internship after their second year of study.
 The program has relationships with photographers in the Midwest and across the country.
 In addition to commercial photography internships, there are opportunities to intern with fine arts institutions like the Smithsonian or the Snite Museum of Art on campus.
 Download the internship PDF.

 Undergraduate research opportunities are also available during the summer months for advanced students wishing to pursue a special project.
 Students apply to a variety of on-campus funding sources for support during the spring semester each year.

 Depending on the path you choose in photography, the opportunities wide and varied.
 Here are some of the types of positions held by former students:

 |production manager for media group||web designer|

 Contact For Advising

-Contact Director of Undergraduate Studies, Emily Beck, for general questions about the various Art, Art History & Design programs.
+Contact Director of Undergraduate Studies, Elyse Speaks, for general questions about the various Art, Art History & Design programs.
 If you have specific questions about Photography, feel free to contact a faculty member directly.

 The photography program maintains an inventory of digital and film cameras, tripods and related photographic equipment available for student check out to complete course work.
 Students are highly encouraged to own a digital SLR camera, especially if they plan to take multiple courses in the program.
 Whether or not students own a camera, all students beginning with Photo 1 must own a portable hard drive for transfer and storage of their images.
 This hard drive must be compatible with the Apple platform.
 By the end of the sophomore year, students are encouraged to purchase their own laptop and imaging software.
 The department has specialized computer labs for students enrolled in classes.
 However, seats are limited and courses are routinely taught in these spaces.
 As students progress into higher-level courses, the necessity of having a DSLR and personal laptop with imaging software becomes more important.